owut: OpenWrt Upgrade Tool

 Changing file system type

 On rare occasion, it might be desirable to change the file system type of an installation.
-Usually this is done on devices with expandable file systems, x86 and ARM SBCs, where the storage device is not fixed size FLASH memory (in fact, if you try to change the file system type on an all-in-one, FLASH-based device, the build will almost always fail).
+Usually this is done on devices with expandable file systems, x86, RISC-V and ARM SBCs, where the storage device is not fixed size FLASH memory (in fact, if you try to change the file system type on an all-in-one, FLASH-based device, the build will almost always fail).

 But, say for example, you have an x86 with an SSD and want to switch from the current squashfs